Palaran

 Palaran (/id/) is a district of the Samarinda, East Kalimantan, Indonesia.
 As of 2023, it was inhabited by 66,912 people, and currently has a total area of 210.15 km^{2}.
 Its district seat is located at the village of Rawa Makmur.

-Before 24 April 1969, Palaran belonged to Kutai Regency.
+Before 24 April 1969, Palaran was originally part of Anggana in Kutai Regency.
 Since then, it has been part of Samarinda, following gubernatorial decrees numbered 18/TH-Pem/1969 (released 2 February) and 55/TH-Pem/1969 (released 24 April).
 The district is also home to the Palaran Stadium, which hosted the 2008 Pekan Olahraga Nasional.

 Governance

 District head office at Rawa Makmur, Palaran.

 Villages

 Palaran is divided into the following 5 villages (kelurahan):